wp-plugins/woocommerce-products-quick-view/readme.txt

 == Changelog ==

+= 1.0.2 - 2013/10/03 =
+* Features :
+	* Upgraded the plugin to the newly developed a3rev admin panel app interface.
+	* Moved admin from WooCommerce settings tab onto the WooCommerce menu.
+	* New admin UI features check boxes replaced by switches, some dropdowns replaced by sliders.
+	* Replaced colour picker with new WordPress 3.6.0 colour picker (Pro Version feature).
+	* Added choice of 350 Google fonts to the existing 17 websafe fonts in all new single row font editor (Pro Version features).
+	* New Border / Button shadow features.
+Create shadow external or internal, set wide of shadow (Pro Version Features).
+	* New on page instant previews for Fonts editor, create border and shadow style.(Pro Version Features).
+	* Added intuitive triggers for some settings.
+When selected corresponding feature settings appear (Pro Version features).
+	* Added set pop up wide from 50% to 100% by increments of + or - 1% using new slider interface (Pro Version features)
+* Fixes :
+	* PayPal as a security feature blocks POST request from checkout in iframe pop-up.
+Added feature that when /checkout URL is requested in pop-up it auto closes and redirects user to the sites checkout.
+	* Plugins admin script and style not loading in Firefox with SSL on admin.
+Stripped http// and https// protocols so browser will use the protocol that the page was loaded with.

 = 1.0.1 - 2013/09/03 =
 * Fixed :
 	* Updated some prefixes to a3rev_ for compatibility with the a3revFramework.